-Here’s the five most common places that you risk getting hacked, tracked or attacked by someone in the near vicinity.
+Here are the five most common places that you risk getting hacked, tracked, or cyberattacked by someone nearby.

 Airports are such a trap for mobile workers.
 Although some airlines now offer sky-high wifi, with prices to match, most departing travellers are eager to latch onto that airport wifi till that moment when the plane wheels leave the tarmac – and arriving passengers are as keen to connect as they are to lunge into the aisle at touchdown, and line up impatiently for the exit door opening, a good ten minutes later.
 You’re surrounded by people on devices — how many can you trust?